Seed-Stack/turbok8s/README.md

 # Hardware Requirements
 This has not been extensively tested yet to find out the limits, but everything runs just fine on a 2CPU 4G RAM system.
 You can probably get away with less as well.

+## Cluster-Specific Things
+- turbok8s is tested and configured with [calico](https://github.com/projectcalico/calico) for its [CNI](https://github.com/containernetworking/cni).
+This doesn't mean others won't work, but in the name of "picking one to get things working", Calico is assumed and guides and default configuration will reference it

 # External Inputs and Extra-Cluster Requirements and Assumptions
 We are strong believers that you should strive to self-host just about everything.
 Soapbox can be found [here](https://isaacgentz.com/tech/everything-on-kubernetes) and [here](https://isaacgentz.com/tech/cloud-spaghetti).
 That said, there are some things where it does make sense to swallow your pride and pay, for the cost of doing it yourself will likely far outweight the benefit. turbok8s aims to give you as many tools as possible to self-host, while assuming that some basic things do indeed exist outside of the cluster.